 3. Unable to qualify for traditional financing

-Loans and lines of credit are the most cost-efficient form of financing available to most companies.
-And, in many cases, they are the best solution for a company.
-Conventional bank financing requires a business to maintain clean and adequate financial statements, a strong reputation in the marketplace, established credit, and the owner not be deemed a risky borrower.
+Loans and lines of credit are the most cost-efficient financing available to most companies.
+And in many cases, they are the best solution for a company.
+Conventional bank financing requires a business to maintain clean and adequate financial statements, a strong reputation in the marketplace, established credit, and the owner not to be deemed a risky borrower.

 4. Out of covenant with current loans/lenders